-My daughter and my son, who is autistic, were both victims of sexual abuse and assault.
+My daughter and my son, who has Fragile X Syndrome and Autism, were both victims of sexual abuse.
 As a mother suffering through this unbelievable nightmare, I witnessed the differences in the justice system of how my daughter was believed and treated so well, and my son was not.
 We quickly began to realize how difficult the road to justice is for an individual with a disability.
 We were made to feel as if what happened to my son did not matter.
 The current justice system is not equipped to handle these cases.
 It’s difficult enough to learn your child was sexually abused by someone you knew, and then to learn there is very little help, if any, for children like my son.
 The psychological effects on the victim and their family is insurmountable.
 It’s a mother’s worst nightmare.
 One you don’t wake up from because the effects of child abuse of any kind, last a lifetime.

-I am also the survivor of emotional, domestic, verbal, psychological, financial and mental abuse from my first marriage.
-I spent 17 years in an abusive marriage.
+I am also the survivor of domestic, emotional, verbal, psychological, financial and mental abuse from my first marriage.
+I spent 17 years in an abusive relationship/marriage.
 The abuse was so severe.
-He was extremely narcissistic and controlling and full of anger.
+He was an alcoholic, extremely narcissistic, controlling and full of anger.
 As a result, I have suffered greatly with tremendously low self-esteem, self-worth, self-confidence in myself, and believing that I have never been good enough.

-One morning, in 2018, with a bottle of pills in my hand, my husband held me, scared out of his mind at seeing how all of this was affecting me.
+One morning, in 2018, crying on the floor, with a bottle of pills in my hand, ready to end my life, my husband found me, grabbed me and held me, scared out of his mind at seeing how all of this was affecting me.
 At that moment, I made a promise and a decision that I was going to get through everything.
 I knew deep inside I had so much to live for - my two beautiful children and my amazing husband, the love of my life.
 I wasn’t going to let the past ruin my future anymore!

 Over time, I thought that I had healed from this painful journey, but little did I know how much more healing I had to do until I began writing my story.
 I started writing my first book in 2019.
 The road to justice and healing is a very long road.
 Unfortunately, many others give up on it because it is so difficult and defeating at times.
 I wanted to share what I have learned with others to encourage them not to give up, to keep moving forward, no matter how long things may take.

-In writing my story, it brought back extremely painful memories of my abuse that were so deeply buried.
-At times I struggled to continue to write, but I realized that reliving these horrible memories is how I finally healed.
+As I wrote my story, it brought back extremely painful memories of the abuse I endured, that was so deeply buried.
+At times I struggled to continue to write, but I realized that reliving these horrible memories is how I could heal and find closure.

 This has not been an easy road but I have chosen to use all the negative experiences I have encountered in my life to overcome adversity to help empower others.